Amazon: It's All About Revenue And Cash Flow Growth

 Looking at Amazon's cash flow, one can clearly spot a strong long-term trend of accelerating cash from operations.
 This is a vital attribute of every financially sound and well-managed company, and proves Amazon's outstanding ability to steadily collect cash from its regular business activities.
 Based on the fact that Amazon is a young company, it would be highly inappropriate to use other measures than those derived from revenues and cash flows to assess the company's prospects.

-FFO-based valuation.
+FFO-based valuation

-Presumably the best financial metric for estimating Amazon's intrinsic value is the so-called "Funds From Operations".
-Although FFO is usually used in evaluating the performance of REITS, it can also serve as a useful valuation metric for early stage tech companies like Amazon.
+Presumably, the best financial metric for estimating Amazon's intrinsic value is the so-called "Funds From Operations".
+Although FFO is usually used in evaluating the performance of REITs, it can also serve as a useful valuation metric for early stage tech companies like Amazon.

 FFO is a metric calculated by adding non-cash charges, such as depreciation or amortization, to net income, and then subtracting non-operating income and any expenses.
 To attach a meaning to the metric, look at its correlation to stock price.